 Hollywood PR flacks sold Linklater’s Boyhood by emphasizing its unique artifice: Filmed over a dozen years or so, it shows the actors (and the characters they play) aging before our eyes.
 But unlike Hitchcock’s artifice in Rope (and, I’ll bet, Iñárritu’s in Birdman), Linklater’s helps reveal the souls, and thereby the beauty, of ordinary human beings living very ordinary lives.

 The Hollywood Elders don’t give a damn about ordinary Americans or their ordinary lives, and they wouldn’t recognize the human soul if it snuck up and bit them on the ass.
 They’re too busy snorting cocaine in their hot-tubs and dreaming up soul-killing propaganda movies like American Sniper and Zero Dark Thirty and Argo and 9/11: Zelikow’s Scripted and Storyboarded Snuff Film.

 So it was actually something of a miracle that Linklater’s Boyhood even managed an Oscar nomination.
 Somebody must have screwed up.

 As Linklater himself has said, it was even a miracle that his movie ever got made.
 “Pro-9/11 truth anti-Hollywood director wants funding for a project that will take twelve years to film?!”
 Normally that would be a non-starter.

 So hats off to Richard Linklater and the crew that made Boyhood – a film that’s helping keep a tiny spark of decency and humanity alive in the vast wasteland of what passes for America.

-Posted by Kevin Barrett on February 23, 2015, With 9863 Reads Filed under 9/11.
+Posted by Kevin Barrett on February 23, 2015, With 9866 Reads Filed under 9/11.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.